oknk/presskit/_projects/seaquence.md

   - "Full-featured polyphonic synthesis engine"
   - "Dynamic spatial mixer & stereo-panning engine"
   - "Pro-Level audio features and effects including state-variable filter, delay, and more!"
-  - "Amplitude and and filter envelope editors"
+  - "5 creature types, each featuring a different oscillator waveform."
-  - "Up to 10 simultaneous creature voices, with up to 5-note polyphony per voice"
+  - "Up to 10 simultaneous creature voices can play at once, with up to 5-note polyphony per voice"
-  - "Unique creature physics and swim behaviors -- swimmin pattern is based on the note sequence!"
+  - "Unique creature physics and swim behaviors -- swim patterns are based on the creatures voice parameters!"
-  - "16-step sequencer with scale editor, octave, transpose, swing, and more!"
+  - "16x16 matrix sequence editor with scale, octave, transpose, swing, envelopes, and more!"
-  - "5 oscillator waveform types"
   - "Social sharing features -- Share your creations with your friends!"
-  - "Parent Links are maintained -- Trace back the family tree of a composition!"
+  - "Parent Links are maintained -- trace back the history of a composition!"
   - "MIDI I/O -- Seaquence can talk to external gear!"

 trailers: